Bitcoin plunges: A bust or a buy?

 That the crypto asset is tumbling at a time when inflation fears are rising undermines the case for investing in the asset class to hedge against inflation, analysts said.

-Instead, more traditional inflation hedges have been gaining ground, with gold up almost 6% this month.

-Reporting by Tommy Wilkes, Sujata Rao in Londo; Additional reporting by Shashank Nayar, Medha Singh; Writing by Alden Bentley and Gertrude Chavez-Dreyfuss in New York; Editing by Emelia Sithole-Matarise, Andrew Cawthorne and Elaine Hardcastle
+Reporting by Tommy Wilkes, Sujata Rao in Londo; Additional reporting by Shashank Nayar, Medha Singh; Writing by Alden Bentley, Gertrude Chavez-Dreyfuss and Lewis Krauskopf in New York; Editing by Emelia Sithole-Matarise, Andrew Cawthorne, Elaine Hardcastle and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.